kotaiba-fallaha/VR-Analog-Clock/README.md

 # VR-Analog-Clock
-Analog clock in Virtual Reality using VRML.

-The alarm rings depending on the position of the clock hands not on the PC clock.
-So when we change the time in our virtual reality clock and set a new alarm it still works as supposed to.
+I designed the alarm to ring based on the position of the clock hands within the virtual reality environment, independent of the PC clock.
+This allows to set an alarm within VR that functions even after adjusting the virtual clock.

 Video presentation:
 https://www.youtube.com/watch?v=-4TgRzIKH64